 - Operational performance

-The actual calculation of the distribution is not disclosed by USAA, but it is generally understood to be a percent of your outstanding Subscriber’s Savings Account balance.
+USAA does not disclose the formula used to determine the allocation amount.
+However, most familiar with the program understand the calculation to be a percent of the member’s outstanding Subscriber’s Savings Account balance.
 For instance, if the board of directors authorizes a 4% distribution for the current year, and your SSA balance is $1,000, you will receive a distribution of $40 that year.
-Of course, the distribution percentage will vary annually, but historically it appears to range from 3-7%.
+The distribution percentage varies year to year, historically averaging about 3-7% annually.

 There may be other factors that may be considered in allocating the distribution to members including: